farfromunique/vampirePoints/README.md

 1/1/2014: project start date.
 1/19/2014: uploaded to GitHub from local.
 All development so far has been written in Notepad++ and tested in Chrome 32.0.1700.76 m
 2/1/2014: Updated this document to reflect intent, as well as to add copyright notices.
+3/9/2014: Uploaded the PHP edition to GitHub; updated this document to reflect several changes.